netdata/netdata/docs/getting-started.md

 > There is one exception: When Netdata is running on the host (as in not in a container itself), it will always
 > auto-detect containers and VMs.

-However, auto-detection only works if you configured the source correctly.
+However, auto-detection only works if you installed source service/application using its standard installation procedure.
 If Netdata isn't collecting metrics after a restart, your service/application probably isn't configured correctly.
 Look at the [external plugin documentation](../collectors/plugins.d/) to find the appropriate module for your service/application.
 Those pages will contain more information about how to configure your service/application for auto-detection.

 Some modules, like `chrony`, are disabled by default and must be enabled manually for auto-detection to work.